Monash Health Diagnostic Imaging provides diagnostic imaging and interventional services to the communities of the south eastern suburbs of Melbourne.

 - PET scanning 8:30 am – 5:00 pm

 How do patients prepare for imaging?

 - patients must have a request form provided by their doctor.
-Southern Health accepts other referrers' request forms
+Monash Health accepts other referrers' request forms

 - patients will receive more detailed preparation instructions which will be explained via our booking procedures